-Popular in nineteenth century homes, plaster ceiling medallions offer a visual transition and seat for a light fixture in important rooms.
+Popular in 19th century homes, plaster ceiling medallions offer a visual transition and seat for a light fixture in important rooms.
 Their elaborate bas-relief designs also helped hide soot from oil and gas lamps.

 They were de rigueur in the main entrance hall, parlors, dining room, and large bedrooms.
 In Brooklyn, you will not find them in small side bedrooms, halls, or bathrooms, where wall sconces would be used, nor in kitchens, where a J-hook might hang over the sink.